dionboles/fakedata_for_elk/README.md

+# This project uses faker to create data for elastic search
-#This is for testing data for elk stack
+# This is for testing data for elk stack